Published: May 2023

 4.2.6 The council for its part wishes to ensure that care is taken with the display of outdoor advertisements so that they do not prejudice amenity or public safety, having regard to the specific circumstances of each proposal.
 Overall, the council encourages the provision of well-designed advertising which respects the building or location where it is displayed, and which contributes to a quality environment.

-4.2.7 In this regard, there is a particular need to protect the important townscape features and heritage assets, such as listed buildings and their settings, conservation areas and areas of townscape character.
+4.2.7 In this regard, there is a particular need to protect the important townscape heritage assets, such as listed buildings and their settings, conservation areas and areas of townscape character.
 Therefore, every application for consent to display an advertisement within the Belfast City Council area will be treated on merit, taking into account existing legislation, Local Development Plan and the guidance described within this SPG.

 4.2.8 The main objectives of Policy DES4 ensures that outdoor advertisements are of a good design quality and do not negatively impact amenity, avoid clutter, respect the setting of heritage assets and do not prejudice road safety.